rynobax/ok-form/README.md

 [joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both great libraries for validation.
 However, they have expansive APIs, and can make simple validation cases harder than it needs to be [(more on that here)](#TODO).

+ok-form differs from these libraries by offering a small API, having sensible casting behavior by default, and offering a very explicit API for conditional validation.

 ## Installation

 ```